FLAME OUT

 Safety first: Allow the grill to cool before cleaning the burn pot or handling pellets.

 • Step 1 – Check pellet level: Open the hopper and verify there are sufficient dry pellets.
-Refill with fresh, dry pellets if low or empty.
+Refill with fresh, dry pellets if the level is low or empty.

 • Step 3 – Inspect pellets: Examine pellets for signs of moisture (swelling, crumbling, sawdust).
 Discard any damp pellets and clean out the hopper and auger tube.